54 Small, Nice Ways To Be A Better Husband

 25. Make an effort to look presentable.
 Shave or clean up your beard regularly.
 Dress nice.
 Don’t always be a schlub.
 No one wants to be married to a schlub 24/7.

 This is a big one.
 The mental work of running a household and a family – planning, scheduling, etc. – is often conducted primarily by one partner in a relationship.
 But that work, while essential, is also often invisible or under-appreciated, at the very least.
 Don’t fall into that trap.
-Yes, you may split the housework and hands-on kid stuff 50/50, but recognize that, if it’s your wife who schedules the doctor’s appointments, sets up the play dates, signs the kids up for soccer, etc., that these are things that take her time and brain power, not yours.
+Yes, you may split the housework and hands-on kid stuff 50/50, but recognize that, if it’s your spouse who schedules the doctor’s appointments, sets up the play dates, signs the kids up for soccer, etc., these are things that take their time and brain power, not yours.

 “The weight of the household could vary depending on what you two are going through in your lives at any given moment, [so] it is important to make sure a balance is there and while one person might be carrying a bit more weight at one point, they can also rely on their partner to carry more weight during a different period,” Davis says.
 “The key is to be able to rely on each other to show up when it counts and contribute to the household to ensure both of you are feeling supported by one another.”